leolanese/JS_ES6_workshop/README.md

 # ES6 workshop
-## The road to ECMAScript 6: New solutions for old JS problems
+## The road to ECMAScript 6: "New solutions for old JS problems"

 > ECMA Script 6 Edition has been finally released under [Standard ECMA-262, 6th edition (June 2015)](http://www.ecma-international.org/publications/standards/Ecma-262.htm), and is here to stay.